openaq/openaq-api-v2/README.md

 e.g. `RATE_AMOUNT=5` and `RATE_TIME=1` would allow 5 requests per 1 minute.

+> [!NOTE]
-N.B. - With AWS WAF rate limiting also occurs at the cloudfront stage.
+> With AWS WAF, rate limiting also occurs at the cloudfront stage.
 The application level rate limiting should be less than or equal to the value set at AWS WAF.

 ## Contributing